Indiana University

 Negative Exponents

-Here is a negative exponents instructional activity where there are a total of 47 problems.
+Here is a negative exponents learning exercise where there are a total of 47 problems.
 It is divided into three sections.
-Each section states a rule for working with negative exponents, gives an example of how to use the rule to...
+Each section states a rule for working with negative exponents, gives an example of how to use the rule to solve...

 Curated OER